yemaney/loan-approval-ml-flask-API/README.md

 - Using Pipeline to create a model
 - Model persistence
 - A Flask API that can be accessed through the notebook
-- A GUI Flask API that can be accesed thorugh the web browser
+- A GUI Flask API that can be accesed through the web browser